Mert Yazıcıoğlu: Early life

 Mert Yazıcıoğlu was born on 10 May 1993 in Istanbul.
-After completing his primary, secondary and high school education in Istanbul, he enrolled in the Management Department of Istanbul Aydın University.
+After completing his primary, secondary and high school education in Istanbul, he enrolled in the Management Department of Istanbul Aydın University but then he dropped out to seek acting career.

 Career

 Upon getting invited to the shooting of a TV series in which his friend was acting, he took the first step towards becoming an actor.
 First, he joined the Cast 33 agency founded by Sumru Onat and then met actor Ümit Çırak.
 He soon started to take acting lessons from Ümit Çırak in 3 Mota Eğitim workshops.
-After studying acting for a while, he made his cinematic debut with the movie Dedemin İnsanları.
-In 2013, he played the character of "Baran Şamverdi" in the series Karagül, which was broadcast on Fox and starred Ece Uslu, Özcan Deniz, and Ayça Ayşin Turan.
-Later, he played the character of "Fırat" in the youth series Umuda Kelepçe Vurulmaz, and portrayed the character of "Korkut" in the historical series Mehmed: Bir Cihan Fatihi.
+After studying acting for a while, he made his cinematic debut with the period movie Dedemin İnsanları.

+He played in series "Kayıp Şehir" alongside Taner Ölmez, Gökçe Bahadır, İlker Kaleli.
+In 2013, he played the character of "Baran Şamverdi" in the series Karagül for 125 episodes, which was broadcast on Fox and starred Ece Uslu, Özcan Deniz, Sevda Erginci and Ayça Ayşin Turan.
+It was through the series "Karagul" that he started to gain attention from Turkish drama lovers.

+Later, he played the character of "Fırat" in the youth series Umuda Kelepçe Vurulmaz which ran for 15 episodes, and also portrayed the character of "Korkut" in the historical series Mehmed: Bir Cihan Fatihi, a series about the life of Ottoman sultan Fatih Sultan Mehmet.

 He continued his cinematic career by playing the role of "Cenk" in the 2018 movie İyi Oyun.
+This film revolved around his character "Cenk" who is a recent high school graduate but extremely skilled video gamer.

-Between 2018–2019, he had a leading role in Kanal D series Bir Litre Gözyaşı, in which he portrayed the character "Mahir Yetkin".
-Since 2020, he has been starring on Netflix original series Aşk 101.
-He played in BluTv's surreal crime series "Ölüm Zamanı".
+Between 2018 and 2019, he had a leading role in Kanal D series Bir Litre Gözyaşı, in which he portrayed the character "Mahir Yetkin" alongside Miray Daner.
+The series was nominated as Best TV Series by Turkey Youth Awards in 2019.